taotriad/BabySomnia/Sahara_hints.md

 # Sahara: Hints and details to look out for

 The music video for Sahara was recorded while promoting Scream;
-the entire video is shot in their waiting room and in the hallways around it.
+the entire video is shot in their waiting rooms and the hallways around them.
 Among other things the video features the famous "K-pop staircase" at KBS Open Hall where Music Bank is recorded.